This or That: What's the difference between our Eucalyptus essential oils?

 Those searching for a Eucalyptus with a softer punch may be partial to Eucalyptus Radiata.
 Generally, Eucalyptus Radiata has less 1,8- cineole, making it less aggressive in therapeutic benefits.
 Its aroma is sweeter, fruity, with citrus notes, but still true to the classic aroma of Eucalyptus.
 Its an oil with more pop then zing, and we love it for this reason and all of its many complexities.

 For those who’ve tried our Eucalyptus’, what’s your preference?
-Can you not help but love both?
-We know we can’t.
 Let us know in the comments section below!